paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ## Run a build with `DEBUG` logging
-Users of the PHP buildpack can access extra debug logs during the image build process by setting the `BP_LOG_LEVEL` environment variable to `DEBUG` at build-time.
+Users of the PHP buildpack can access extra debug logs during the image build process by setting the `BP_LOG_LEVEL` environment variable to `DEBUG` at build time.
 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \
   --env BP_LOG_LEVEL=DEBUG